 The word ‘acknowledgement’ is a very long one.
-Actually, because it is long, it is super-polite whereas hey, and got are very short ones and therefore very informal – in an apology letter informality would be seen as impolite.
+Acknowledgement, because it is a long word, is super-polite, whereas hey, and got are very short words and are very informal – in an apology letter, informality would be seen as impolite.

 Remember the tips for IELTS letters about reusable language?
 We said that formal language is more complex, but there are structures you can learn for particular letters.
 The main language function used in this opening sentence is…

 I am writing in acknowledgement of your letter complaining about……